 Finite Element AnalysisCornell Certificate Program

-Overview and Courses
+Overview

 We strongly recommend you use a desktop version of Ansys.
-If you don’t already have access to Ansys, be sure your machine meets the following hardware requirements in order to download and use the free student desktop version of Ansys:
+If you don’t already have access to Ansys, be sure your machine meets the following hardware requirements to download and use the free student desktop version of Ansys:

 - Supported platforms and operating systems: Microsoft Windows 10, 64-bit

-- Minimum hardware requirements: Workstation class processor, 4 GB RAM, 25 GB hard drive space, Computer must have a physical C:/” drive present, professional workstation class 3-D graphics card and driver, OpenGL-capable.
+- Minimum hardware requirements: Workstation class processor, 4 GB RAM, 25 GB hard drive space, Computer must have a physical C:/” drive present, professional workstation class 3-D graphics card and driver, OpenGL capable.

 If your machine does not meet these requirements, you may also use an online version of Ansys.
 Be sure you meet the following bandwidth requirements: 5Mbps download speed and 100 ms maximum roundtrip latency.